Guide To A Sustainable Thanksgiving

 • Once you’re done making a wish with the wishbone, make sure it (along with any other bones) get tossed into the green compost bin.

 • Using paper napkins or plates for your Thanksgiving feast?
-When you’re done, those can all go into your green compost cart!
+When you’re done, those can all go into your green compost, too!

-• Due to possible increased volume during your Thanksgiving meal, consider using a double-bagged paper bag in lieu of your regular kitchen pail to minimize trips out to your green compost cart.
+• Due to possible increased volume during your Thanksgiving meal, consider using a double-bagged paper bag in lieu of your regular kitchen pail to minimize trips out to your green compost bin.

 • Brush up on your knowledge of which items go where by playing our interactive carts game.
 Have a question about a particular item?
 Ask our compost expert today!